pepopowitz/getting-unstuck/slides/src/05-escape.md

 Notes:

 Put this one aside.
 Work on something else you know how to solve.

+This _feels_ like a more productive version of escaping.

-2 things can happen:
+3 things can happen:

 ---

 Trail: 3.
 Escape, Move On, Why?

-### Your brain might come up with the answer while thinking about other things
+### 1. Solving a simpler problem can boost your confidence

+Notes:

+I do this in rock climbing.
+I lose confidence working on a hard route.

+After completing a couple simple climbs, I can attack the original problem with renewed confidence.

 ---

 Trail: 3.
 Escape, Move On, Why?

+### 2. Your brain might come up with the answer while thinking about other things

+---

+Trail: 3.
+Escape, Move On, Why?

-### When you come back to the original problem, you have to re-learn it a bit
+### 3. When you come back to the original problem, you have to re-learn it a bit

 Notes:

 This can help you challenge assumptions, like talking to the duck.

+...

+These "escape" strategies take advantage of a couple psychological principles:

 ---

 Trail: 3.
 Escape, Why?

 ## Analogical problem solving

-TODO: illustrate this

 Notes: